sun-icon-medium Medium Light

 Nutrition

-The Sansevieria will not need to be fed during the first 6 months after it has shipped.
+The Snake Plant will not need to be fed during the first 6 months after it has shipped.
 During this time, it will use the residual nutrients from nursery production.
 After 6 months, it can be fed quarterly with a complete fertilizer formulated for interior plants.
 Please refer to our nutrient guide for details.

 Cleaning